ricky-boebel/yup-capstone/README.md

     * "almost" and other growth mindset
     * tutor based

+Phrases associated with growth mindset to check: hard work working hard
+You're so close
+You are so close
+Nice effort
+Good job
+You've got this
+You got this
+Keep at it
+Keep going
+Keep trying
+Almost there
+Yet

 * Survey Background
     * Michael to send guidence
     * Mindset shift